 - Mirrored partitions must have the same partition type of mirror group as the group you assign it to.
 This means that NSS partitions can be mirrored only to other NSS partitions.
 The same criteria applies to traditional partitions. - Mirrored partitions must be compatible in data area size.
 This means the new partition must be at least the same size or slightly larger than the other partitions in the group.
-The physical size (combined data and Hot Fix size) of the partition must be at least 100 KB, but no more than 120 MB larger than the data size of the existing partitions in the mirror group.(Note: The file system adjusts the Hot Fix size within the legal ranges in order to make the data area identical to the other partitions in the group.)
+The physical size (combined data and mirror object size) of the partition must be at least 100 KB, but no more than 120 MB larger than the data size of the existing partitions in the mirror group. - Mirrored partitions must have the same sharable status. - Partitions you add to a mirror group cannot be part of any other mirror group.
+They must be standalone Mirror objects.

-- Mirrored partitions must have the same sharable status. - Partitions you add to a mirror group cannot be part of any other mirror group.
-They must be standalone Mirror objects. - The partitions you add must include the Mirror and Hot Fix options.
-You select these options when you create the partition; you cannot add the options later. - When you select Hot Fix, mirroring is automatically selected.
-You cannot mirror partitions that do not have a Hot Fix Redirection Area. - Although you can mirror one partition to as many as eight other partitions, mirroring two partitions is usually sufficient fault tolerance for most systems. - If a mirrored disk fails and cannot be accessed by the server, you can unmirror the hard disks and salvage the volume from the functional disk.
-See "Recovering Data from an Out of Sync Disk" on page 37. - If you want to remove a hot-plug mirrored disk without bringing down the server, you must unmirror the disk first.
-See "Unmirroring Partitions" on page 37.
+- The partitions you add must include the Mirror option.
+You select this option when you create the partition; you cannot add the option later. - Although you can mirror one partition to as many as eight other partitions, mirroring two partitions is usually sufficient fault tolerance for most systems. - If a mirrored disk fails and cannot be accessed by the server, you can unmirror the hard disks and salvage the volume from the functional disk.
+See "Recovering Data from an Out of Sync Disk" on page 26. - If you want to remove a hot-plug mirrored disk without bringing down the server, you must unmirror the disk first.
+See "Unmirroring Partitions" on page 26.

-For information about how to set up mirroring and duplexing, see "Mirroring and Duplexing Partitions" on page 37.
+For information about how to set up mirroring and duplexing, see "Mirroring and Duplexing Partitions" on page 25.